Jurgen Comics Contest

 About the contest

 The Jurgen Banned Art Comics Contest is an annual VCU student competition dedicated to telling the story of banned art and encouraging discussion of the complex relationship between art and society.
 The inaugural competition (Fall 2021-Spring 2022) focused on the events and issues surrounding the banning of James Branch Cabell’s Jurgen: A Comedy of Justice.
-The contest is sponsored by VCU Libraries and supported by the generosity of donors.
+The contest is sponsored by VCU Libraries and supported by the generosity of donors, including The James Branch Cabell Library Associates.

 brightly colored lino-cut of two figures on horseback